 SEARCHING THE INTERNET

 The PRP Survival Guide is offered as an alternative to unstructured and random forays using Dr. Google and Dr. Yahoo.
-These efforts will almost always lead to frustration and frequently to misinformation.
-If we do are job properly, you will either (1) find the answers you seek or (2) send the PRP Survival Guide out in search of those answers.
+All too often these efforts lead to redundancy, frustration and even misinformation.
+If we do are job properly, you will either (1) find the answers you seek or (2) find other options.
 Learn more about using Dr. Google.

 SEARCHING THE PRP SURVIVAL GUIDE

 Please use the SEARCH field to locate posts, PDFs and other links. questions, chapters and topics.
 The most effective way to access a specific Chapter Index is to use the Table of Contents link below.

 Every page in the PRP Survival Guide has a TRANSLATE button powered by Google Translate.
 The pull-down menu offers 100 language options.
 The translation applies to the post/page as well as any replies that follow.